How to Make Coconut Milk (No-Strain Option)

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

-Homemade coconut milk is a fantastic recipe for dairy-free milk that tastes great and saves a lot of money over store-bought options.
+Homemade coconut milk is a fantastic recipe for dairy-free milk made with only two ingredients that tastes great and saves a lot of money over store-bought options.

 I'm all about DIY versions of kitchen staples like almond milk, homemade rice milk, powdered sugar substitute, and dairy-free condensed milk.